cescgreoles/cv-fg/README.md

 8. Insert the different icons of the introduction using the react-icons library and modify part of cv.js

 9. change of the color favicon, change of the scss styles in app.scss, incorporation of several backgrounds and change of the color palette used for the web. use of the use state for the See my projects button.

+10. Change of name in Component A. Formatting of the web code and its good rendering.
+Incorporation of the file. "contextLanguage.jsx" to translate the page further.